 At the Law Office of Cohen & Jaffe, we do everything we can to improve the quality of life for victims of spinal cord injuries caused by the negligence of others.
 We aggressively pursue the long-term compensation required for medical care and replacement of earnings, plus damages for the personal toll on the victim and the family.

-Personal injury, handled personally.
+Personal injury is handled personally.
 Contact us today for a free consultation.

 Common Causes of Spinal Cord Injuries

-When a car accident occurs, it is not uncommon for occupants to be violently thrust forward, backward or from side to side.
-This rapid motion can cause injury to the vertebrae, as well as severing nerves, ligaments and tendons surrounding the spinal cord.
-Falls and sports activities may result in a violent impact or blow to the body that may cause fracturing, dislocation of discs, compression of vertebrae and more.
-Physical abuse or an assault involving a knife or gun can also cause permanent spinal cord damage, particularly when a blow or wound crushes a vertebra or severs the spinal cord.
+When a car accident occurs, it is not uncommon for occupants to be violently thrust forward, backward, or from side to side.
+This rapid motion can cause injury to the vertebrae and may sever nerves, ligaments, and tendons surrounding the spinal cord.
+Falls and sports activities may result in a violent impact or blow to the body that can cause fracturing, dislocation of discs, compression of vertebrae, and more.
+Physical abuse or assaults involving knives or guns can also cause permanent spinal cord damage, particularly when a blow or wound crushes a vertebra or severs the spinal cord.

 Types of Spinal Cord Injuries

 Many spinal cord injuries lead to life-changing effects, such as an immediate change in mobility for the injured person.
 Even relatively “minor” injuries can cause lifelong pain and suffering, even if the victim does not suffer permanent paralysis.